-All data were analysed using SPSS for Windows version 19.0 (SPSS, Chicago, IL, United States) and GraphPad Prism 5 (GraphPad, San Diego, CA, United States).
+All data were analyzed using SPSS for Windows version 19.0 (SPSS, Chicago, IL, United States) and GraphPad Prism 5 (GraphPad, San Diego, CA, United States).
 Continuous variables were compared with Student’s t test and expressed as the mean ± SE.
-The survival of animals were analysed by a Kaplan-Meier graph and compared by log-rank tests.
+The survival of animals was analyzed by a Kaplan-Meier graph and compared by log-rank tests.
 Statistical significance was taken as P < 0.05.
 A statistical review of the study was performed by a biomedical statistician.